alexcoder04/prime-checker/README.md

 #### Building

-Running `make clean install` in the project directory will create a `prime-checker.tns` file which can be copied onto the calculator
+Running `make clean build` in the project directory will create a `prime-checker.tns` file which can be copied onto the calculator

 ## Features to be implemented in the future (maybe)

  - [ ] factorisation into primes